alex-latham/git_practice/README.md

 This next part gets a little wild.

 You can enter inline code by surrounding text with single backticks.
 For example, `this code is inline and still doesn't do anything` is some inline code.

+Bold text tells the user something is important.
+For example, **WHEN YOUR TEXT EDITOR IS YELLING AT YOU, YOU SHOULD LISTEN UP!!**